ravi9/ov-sm-wiki/Windows.md

-These steps explain how to install Python3 and Git on Windows.
+Skip Steps 1 and 2 if you already installed Python3 and Git on Windows.

 ## 1. Install Python